-12. If you need assistance
+15. If you need assistance

 We will assist you to formulate, lodge and progress a complaint if you need help, including (without limitation) because of accessibility requirements, disability, financial hardship and difficulties with English.
-Just let our Customer Care officer know you want help.
+Just let our customer care agent know you want help.
 If you can't tell us in that way:

-- a) write or email your request to an address in clause 10; or - b) contact us through your Representative see clause 6; or - c) contact us via the National Relay Service on 133 677; or - d) contact us via the Translating & Interpreting Service on 131 450
+- a) write or email your request to an address in clause 13; or - b) contact us through your Representative see clause 9; or - c) (especially if you are deaf or hard of hearing) contact us via the National Relay Service on 133 677; or - d) contact us via the Translating & Interpreting Service on 131 450

-13. Receiving your complaint
+16. Receiving your complaint

-We'll receive your complaint through any of the contact points in clause 10.
+We'll receive your complaint through any of the contact points in clause 13.

-14. Our complaint management steps
+17. Our complaint management steps

-We will use our best efforts to resolve your complaint on first contact.
-If we can't do that, the steps in the following clauses apply.
+We will use our best efforts to resolve your complaint on first contact, or if this is not possible, as soon as practicable after first contact, taking the steps in the following clauses.

-15. Acknowledgement of your complaint
+18. Acknowledgement of your complaint